rfo909/CFT/doc/Doc.md

 ## Block expressions are real expressions

-Even though mostly used with when() and if(), block expressions are general expressions, just like a function call, or some variable lookup.
+Though mostly used with when() and if(), block expressions are general expressions, just like a function call, or some variable lookup.

 ```